Despite her roles as a lead vocalist, this is the first time she has ventured out musically on her own.

 Released on Happy Robots Records, home of RODNEY CROMWELL and TINY MAGNETIC PETS, the first single ‘Goddess’ has already been declared one of the singles of 2019 by BBC 6 Music’s Steve Lamacq, while the sub-OMD of ‘We Are Still Alone’ with its the lilting bass and elegiac transistorised melody is wonderfully glorious.

-Alice Hubley chatted to The Electricity Club about the genesis of ‘Polarlichter’ and much more…
+Alice Hubley chatted about the genesis of ‘Polarlichter’ and much more…

 ‘Polarlichter’ as a title is perfect for the album, but what inspired you to use that particular word, as opposed to other variants and languages?